Why Atomic Testing?

 fireEvent.click(submitButton);

-// Vue Test Utils (completely different!)
+// Vue Test Utils (different API)

 const wrapper = mount(LoginForm);

-await emailInput.setValue('user@example.com');
+await wrapper.find('[data-testid="email"]').setValue('user@example.com');

-await submitButton.trigger('click');
+await wrapper.find('[data-testid="submit"]').trigger('click');

-// Playwright (different again!)
+// Playwright (different again)

 await page.locator('[data-testid="email"]').fill('user@example.com');